 Best Place To Stay In Ipoh

-If you have plenty of money to spend during your stay in Ipoh, consider booking a room at this highly rated resort.
+If you have a healthy budget to spend during your stay in Ipoh, consider booking a room at this highly rated resort.
 The Banjaran Hotsprings Retreat is located near Sunway City and offers everything you could possibly need for a luxurious and rejuvenating stay in Ipoh.

 The hotel grounds are simply magical.
-You’ll find thermal steam caves, hiking trails, crystal caverns, meditation spots, and plenty of green jungles in the surrounding area.
-The resort offers a gym, spa, pool, and restaurants.
+You’ll find thermal steam caves, hiking trails, crystal caverns, meditation spots and plenty of green jungle in the surrounding area.
+The resort offers a gym, spa, pool and restaurants.

 Beds in Garden Hostel offers both private and shared rooms for budget travellers.
-It’s located in the core if Ipoh, putting you within walking distance of Kong Heng Block, the Old Laneways, and other attractions.
+It’s located in the core of Ipoh, putting you within walking distance of Kong Heng Block, the Old Laneways and other attractions.

 From the clean bathrooms to the well-kept gardens, it’s clear that the owners have put a lot of work into the place.
 If you’re a budget backpacker travelling solo or with a group of other adults, this might be the perfect place for you.

 It’s easy to get to Ipoh by bus, train or car.
 If you have your own car, great!
 You are good to go.

 If you need to take a bus, click here for the latest timetables and bus prices.